 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.

-Beloved, even though God is not presently imputing your sins to you or punishing you for your sins, it is still very dangerous to play with sins.
+Beloved, even though God is not presently imputing your sins to you or punishing you for your sins, yet it is still very dangerous to toy or play with sins.
 Why?

 Because sin will give the devil an inroad to your life!

 Because sin opens the door to the devil to steal, kill, afflict, torment, oppress and destroy!